 vitamin D–rich foods.

 Eating a healthy diet can help increase your vitamin D levels.
 Foods that are

 natural sources of vitamin D are sardines, mackerel, herring, and salmon.

 Vitamin D–fortified foods, such as low-fat or fat-free milk, reduced-fat

 cheese, and some whole-grain cereals, can also help you get more of this

 vitamin into your body.
 Also consider cod liver oil (1 tablespoon provides

 - Consider a supplement.
-Consult with your doctor about taking a daily vitamin D supplement if you cannot get adequate amounts of vitamin D from foods and/or sun exposure and especially if you are pregnant or considering pregnancy.
+Consult with your doctor about taking a daily vitamin D supplement (preferably vitamin D3, or cholecalciferol, the form naturally produced by your body when it’s exposed to sunlight) if you cannot get adequate amounts of vitamin D from foods and/or sun exposure and especially if you are pregnant or considering pregnancy.
 While vitamin D supplementation has been deemed safe up to 10,000 IU a day, don’t start taking large amounts without a doctor’s permission.
 If you have children, talk with your pediatrician about vitamin D testing and supplementation, since many children, including breast-feeding babies and children who are overweight or obese, have been found to be deficient.
 To make better use of a vitamin D supplement, take it with your largest meal of the day.
 Researchers believe that the nutrient, which is fat-based, is absorbed better with food that also contains some fat.